This entry relates to the Assignment activity.

-Important: If you are granting an extension after the assignment cut-off date/time, you should warn students that late submissions will not be possible.
+Important: If you are granting an extension after the assignment due date/time, you

 By default, topic coordinators will receive a daily email with a list of requests that need attention.
 However, you can change the notification frequency or allow other teaching staff to review requests for a topic.